archfrog/KioskForge/docs/FAQ.md

 If you run into this issue, please report it.

 ### I get spurious errors while the kiosk is being forged?
-The most likely reason of this issue is that your installation media, typically a MicroSD card, is becoming bad and unreliable from overuse.
+The most likely reason of this issue is that your installation media, typically a MicroSD card, is becoming worn and unreliable from overuse.
 Another possibility is that your USB key is too hot, which happens quite often.

 Try with another installation media (USB key or another MicroSD card), and the error(s) should disappear.